rage/java-programming-fall-19/data/part-1/4-variables.md

 <!-- Muuta ohjelmaa annetuista kohdista niin että tuloste on: -->

-Change the program in the given places so that it outputs the following:
+Modify the program in the given places so that it outputs the following:

 <sample-output>